saltyorg/docs/docs/apps/custom.md

     The custom role is useful for installing system utilities, development tools, or dependencies required by other applications in your setup.

 !!! warning
-    pip installation via this role is only available on Ubuntu 22.04 and earlier due to Python 2 deprecation.
+    pip installation via this role is only available on Ubuntu 22.04 and earlier.